-(1) A regular passport for private travel; and

-(2) A diplomatic or official passport when traveling abroad on a diplomatic or official business.
-The spouse and minor children of persons entitled to diplomatic or official passports shall be issued regular passports if they are not accompanying or following to join them.

-(d) Emergency Travel Document is issued by Foreign Service Posts (FSPs) to Filipino citizens who have been previously issued regular passports but for one reason or another, cannot apply for or cannot be issued a regular passport.

-(1) Emergency Passports - shall be issued to Filipino travelers who have lost their passports while traveling overseas and are justifiably in need to complete their intended overseas travel prior to return to the Philippines or their residence overseas.
-This shall be valid for one (1) year from date of issuance; and

-(2) Emergency Travel Document Certificate form is issued to Filipinos in foreign countries who have lost their passports overseas and are in dire need to return to the Philippines.
-This certificate shall be valid for thirty (30) days up to six (6) months from date of issuance.

-(e) Convention Travel Document which shall be valid for five (5) years from date of issuance, shall be issued for a Stateless person who is likewise a permanent resident or a refugee granted such status or asylum in the Philippines.
-This type of Travel Document can only be applied in the DFA main consular office in Manila, or its

-1 successor office, without prejudice to the establishment of additional offices for this

-2 purpose.

-3

-4 SEC.
-9. Grounds for Denial of Issuance of Passport or Cancellation of Passport

-5 or Imposition of Restrictions on Passports. - A passport application may be denied, or

-6 cancelled, or restrictions may be imposed on a passport, based on the following

-7 grounds:

-8

-9 (a) Denial of Passport:

-LO

-11 (1) On order of the court, to hold the departure of an

-1.2 applicant/passport holder who is a respondent in a complaint pending

-13 preliminary investigation, and against whom a Precautionary HDO was issued

-14 by the court;

-L 5

-16 (2) On written notarized request by the person exercising parental

-L7 authority over a minor or incapacitated applicant or passport holder;

-18

-19 (3) When the applicant has been found to have violated any of the

-20 provisions of this Act;

-21

-22 (4) Such other disqualification under existing laws.

-23

-24 (b) Cancellation of Passport:

-25

-26 (1) On orders of the court, when the holder has been convicted of a

-27 criminal offense: Provided, That a passport may be issued after service of

-28 sentence;

-29

-30 On orders of the court, when the holder is a fugitive from justice;

-Upon order of the court, to initiate the procedure for the (3)1 cancellation of the passport of a suspected terrorist individual charged with any 2 violation of Sections 4, 5, 6, 7, 8, 9, 10, 11, and 12 of Republic Act No. 11479, 3 otherwise known as "The Anti-Terrorism Act of 2020": Provided, That a passport may be issued upon acquittal of the accused or of the dismissal of the 5 case filed against such person or upon the discretion of the court on motion of 6 the prosecutor or of the accused; 7 8 (4)When a passport was acquired fraudulently, tampered with, or 9 issued erroneously; 10 11 (5)When a passport is returned to the DFA by other government 12 agencies or entities: Provided, That cancellation of the passport will not prevent 13 the holder from being issued a new passport; 14 15 (c) Imposition of Restriction of Passport: 16 17 (1)When the country of designation is in a state of political instability 18 which could pose a danger to the Filipino traveler; 19 20 (2)When diplomatic ties have been fractured or severed with the 21 Philippines; or 22 23 When the country of destination is subject to travel restriction by (3)24 government policy, enforcement of action by the United Nations or in a state 25 of war.
-26 27 SEC.
-10. Passport Databases. - The DFA shall create the following Databases: 28 29 Passport database which shall contain all current and if available, (a) 30 previous passport and travel documents records of Philippine citizens, including 31 recognized alien residents;

-(b) Watchlist database which shall contain the names of persons whose passport applications have been denied or whose passports were cancelled under Section 4 as well as those persons found to have committed, or attempted to commit offenses under Section 23 of this Act.
+1 1) A regular passport for private travel; and 2) A diplomatic or official passport when travelling abroad on diplomatic or 2 official business.
+The spouse and minor children of persons entitled to 3 diplomatic or official passports shall be issued regular passports if they 4 are not accompanying or following to join them.
+5 d) Emergency Passports, which shall be valid for one (1) year from the date of 6 issuance, are issued to Filipino citizens who have been previously issued 7 regular passports but for one reason or another, cannot apply for or cannot 8 be issued a regular passport.
+9 Sec.
+9. Grounds for Denial of Issuance of Passport or Revocation of Passport.
+10 - A passport application may be denied, or revoked, on the following grounds: 11 a) On orders of the court, to hold the departure of an applicant because of a 12 pending criminal case; 13 b) On orders of the court, when the holder has been convicted of a criminal 14 offense: Provided, That a passport may be issued after service of sentence; 15 c) On orders of the court, when the holder is a fugitive from justice; 16 d) When a passport was acquired fraudulently, tampered with, or issued 17 erroneously; 18 e) When a passport is returned to the DFA by other government agencies or 19 entities: Provided, That revocation of the passport will not prevent the 20 holder from being issued a new passport; 21 f) On written notarized request by the persons exercising parental authority 22 over a minor applicant or passport holder: Provided, That if the requesting 23 party is not a Filipino, the consent of the Filipino parent is required; 24 g) When the applicant has been found to have violated any of the provisions 25 of this Act; and 26 h) Such other disqualification under existing laws.
+27 Sec.
+9. Passport Databases. - The DFA shall create the following databases: 28 a) Passport database which shall contain all current and if available, previous 29 passport and travel document records of Philippines citizens, including 30 recognized alien residents; 31 b) Watchlist database which shall contain the names of persons whose passport applications have been denied or whose passports were revoked under Section 4 as well as those persons found to have committed, or attempted to commit, offenses under Section 19 of this Act.
 No passport shall be issued to the persons found in the database until they are able to meet the documentary or legal requirements for the removal of their names from the database.

-The Secretary or any of the duly authorized consular officials may recommend the inclusion of persons in the database other than those; previously cited for other reasons that may provide a basis for the DFA to deny issuance of a passport to these persons.
-Nothing in the above provisions shall prevent the issuance of other types of travel documents to persons included in the watchlist, at the discretion of the Secretary or duly authorized consular officials.
+The Secretary or any of the duly-authorized consular officials may recommend the inclusion of persons in the database other than those previously cited for other reasons that may provided a basis for the DFA to deny issuance of a passport to these persons.

+Nothing in the above provisions shall prevent the issuance of other types of travel documents to persons included in the watchlist, at the discretion of the Secretary or duly-authorized consular officials.

-(c) Stolen, lost, and revoked database which shall contain the information on passports and travel documents of persons who declared that their passports or travel documents have been lost or stolen.
-The passport or travel document that has been cancelled by the DFA under Section 4 of this Act shall also be included in this database.
+c) Stolen, lost, and revoked database which shall contain the information on passports and travel documents of persons who declared that their passports or travel documents have been lost or stolen.

+The passport or travel document that has been revoked by the DFA under Section 4 of this Act shall also be included in this database.